korbinian90/ROMEO/README.md

 ### v2.0.1
 - input scaling issue (with INT16).
 Fixed in v2.0.2
 ### v3.1
-- quality map output is corrupted
+- quality map output is corrupted.
+Fixed in v3.1.1

 ## Feedback
 Feature requests and bug reports are welcome!